- The launch took place on 10 June 2014 at the WSIS+10 High-Level Opening Segment, in Room 1 of the CICG.

 The Partnership's work is closely related to the World Summit on the Information Society

-(WSIS), which called upon countries and international organisations to develop appropriate indicators and produce official statistics to monitor the Information Society and the WSIS Tunis Agenda for the Information Society
+(WSIS), which called upon countries and international organisations to develop appropriate indicators and produce official statistics to monitor the Information Society.
+This was reflected in the WSIS Tunis Agenda for the Information Society

 which makes reference to the Partnership.
 Through its Task Group on Measuring the WSIS Targets

 , which analyzes and discusses the achievements made on each one of the ten WSIS targets.
 The report will be based on available data for the 49 indicators identified in the Partnership’s 2011 Measuring the WSIS Targets: a statistical framework

 document.
-The report will be launched at the WSIS+10 high-level meeting on the overall review of the WSIS, in June 2014.
+The report was launched at the WSIS+10 high-level meeting on the overall review of the WSIS, in June 2014.

 In preparation for this final quantitative assessment report, and to assess the availability of country data on the WSIS targets, the Partnership sent out a Meta-data Questionnaire on the WSIS Targets Indicators